Monkish Brewing Co.

 Opened in 2016 by husband and wife team, Matthew and Lauren Garcia, Homage Brewing is known as one of the premier barrel-aged wild ale producers in Southern California.
 But their brewing prowess does not end there.
-They’ve also been early to the haze train and have been putting out fantastic examples of the style on draft as well as the occasional can release out of their Downtown Pomona brewery.
-While it’s rare to see their beers anywhere outside of their taproom (it’s worth the drive, trust me!), a new, larger location in Chinatown is in the works for hopefully later this year, so more Homage is definitely in your future.
+They’ve also been early to the Haze train and have been putting out fantastic examples of the style on draft as well as the occasional can release out of their Downtown Pomona brewery.
+While it’s rare to see their beers anywhere outside of their taproom, a new, larger location in Chinatown opened up in mid-2020.
 And that is good news for everybody.